Who is responsible for the property in our department?

 How do I dispose of broken furniture and/or equipment no longer functional?

-Complete an MMSR form for disposal and fax it to us.
+Complete an MMSR form for disposal, via DocuSign, to us.
 Indicate that the items are broken or non-functional in the special instructions area.
-The turn-around time for this service is three to four working days.

 How do I dispose of a computer being replaced by a new unit?

 The disposal of computers must be coordinated with OTS.
 The unit must be wiped of all licensed software and data (or have the hard drives removed) before it can be recycled, donated or disposed.
 Contact the OTS help line at x4-5151 and request that they prep the unit for disposal.
 Once OTS does this, they will label the computer to verify that it has been prepped.
 Once this has occurred, you should prepare an MMSR form for disposal, via DocuSign and send it to us.
 Make sure that you indicate that OTS has serviced the unit/s by checking the box provided in the special instructions area.
 Once we receive the completed form, someone will contact you with a service date and approximate time.
 Our crew will not take a unit that has not been tagged by OTS.
 Do not submit the MMSR form until the unit has been serviced by OTS.

 Who is authorized to sign off on the MMSR form?

 Department heads or the persons charged with the department's property, such as inventory coordinators, can sign.
 Off-campus use requests must be signed by the supervisor of the person taking the property off-campus.

 What happens to the MMSR form once it is sent to Material Management?